 So what about aging?
-There is really no evidence that metabolic slowdown is the cause of weight gain (2).
+There is no evidence that metabolic slowdown is the cause of weight gain (2).
 There is some indication that metabolic inefficiencies contribute to a slowing metabolism (3).
 But studies comparing the metabolisms of peopled aged 20-34 and 60-74 indicate that increased metabolic inefficiency equates to a decrease in roughly 24 calories on average daily (3).
 Instead, weight gain with increasing age is strongly associated with increased food intake, decreased activity levels, and muscle loss (4).

 As for muscle loss, the numbers are surprising.
-An average male between 18-35 year has 40-44% muscle.
+An average male between 18-35 years has 40-44% muscle.
 This drops to 32-35% for the 56-75 year cohort (5).
-A 170 pound average 20-something male will on average lose 13.6 pounds of muscle by the time he’s 60.
+A 170-pound average 20-something male will on average lose 13.6 pounds of muscle by the time he’s 60.
 Much of this is discretionary (6) and reversible (7).
 A pound of muscle burns a small, but over time significant, amount of energy.
 Various studies place the rate at 4.5-10 calories per day (8)(9)(10), not the often hyped 50 calories per day.

 So what does this mean over a lifetime?
 The loss of a single pound of muscle results in a 1,642 calorie surplus over a year, assuming the lowest metabolic activity of 4.5 cal. per day.
-Over the course of 20 years, on pound of muscle loss results in 9.4 pounds of excess calories not burned.
+Over the course of 20 years, one pound of muscle loss results in 9.4 pounds of excess calories not burned.
 The numbers compound.
 The loss of say 10 pounds of muscle or more over a lifetime can become very significant.

-While preventing muscle loss or, even better, achieving muscle gain is important for long term weight control and quality of life as a senior, it will not significantly help in the short term.
+While preventing muscle loss or, even better, achieving muscle gain is important for long-term weight control and quality of life as a senior, it will not significantly help in the short term.
 Resting muscle tissue just doesn’t but that many calories.
 Running or walking is perhaps the most time-efficient way to burn calories.
 Running burns roughly 11.4 to 17 calories per minute depending on body weight.
 And it comes with a host of other cardiovascular and psychological benefits (11).

-The rest is simple, but difficult.
+The rest is simple but difficult.
 To lose weight and keep it off, you need to strength train to preserve your muscle and try to burn more calories.
-Cardiovascular exercise will goose your metabolism, make your heart healthy, and burn a lot of calories, if you become an endurance athlete.
+Cardiovascular exercise will goose your metabolism, make your heart healthy, and burn a lot of calories if you become an endurance athlete.
 But the battle is won or lost at the dinner table.
 The wrong nutrition can destroy any exercise regimen.

 (1) National Weight Control Registry